Cardiff town walls: Gateways

+North

 The North Gate was also known as Senghennydd Gate or Sentry Gate.
 This was the main gate for travellers heading north to Senghennydd and Caerphilly.
 Its location spanned the present day Kingssway to the right of Cardiff Castle.
 It was illustrated several times by Paul Sandby between 1775 and 1776.
 Not long after Sandby's print was published in 1786, the North Gate was demolished to make room for the increasing traffic and the Glamorganshire Canal as recorded by Cardiff Council minutes 5 May 1786.

+East

 The East Gate was known only by one name, Porth Crockerton (Crockerton Gate).
 The gate spanned Crockherbtown Street, now known as Queen Street, for travellers heading east to Llanrumney and Newport.
 It already stood when, in 1171, William Fitz Robert, Earl of Gloucester, the Lord of Glamorgan, mentioned it as the eastern boundary of the borough.
 It has been assumed that it may already have been a stone structure in 1171, while the rest of the walls were still made from wood.
 John Speed's 1610 plan (above) depicts the gate having a single arch, yet other accounts suggest that the gate may have had three arches.
 In a Cardiff Council meeting of 20 September 1791, it was decided that the East Gate should be demolished.

+South

 The South Gate was mentioned in 1536 when John Leland referred to this gate as Portllongey, which means Shipsgate.
 Locally it was known as Moor Gate because it led to Soundry or South Town and onto moorlands, today known as Butetown.
 The only evidence of this gate comes from John Speed's plan and the indication of the location on later maps.
 The gate stood where today the Great Western Hotel stands.
 The final mention of the South Gate comes from a Cardiff Council meeting of 1802 when it was decided to demolish the gate and parts of the wall.